stelligent/cfn_nag/README.md

 Run with `--help` for a full listing of supported switches.

-To see a list of all the rules the cfn-nag currently supports, there is a command-line utility that will dump them to stdout:
+To see a list of all the rules cfn-nag currently supports, there is a command-line utility that will dump them to stdout:

 ```bash
 cfn_nag_rules